-Whether you are relocating or refurbishing, you’ll need someone to implement the design and construction of the overall project.
-Selecting the right method of procurement is key to final results, in order to match your organisation’s requirements.
+Selecting the right method of procurement is essential to final results, in order to match your organisation’s requirements.
 Before beginning your office fit out or refurbishment project, it is essential to gain clear understanding of the key differences between design and build and traditional procurement.

 The traditional course breaks down as design, bid and build.
 In this process, the project owner negotiates separately with an architect (or interior design) practice and construction contractor.
 Firstly, the project owner hires a design firm to deliver complete design documents.
 The company then requests bids from contractors to perform the work defined in the tender documents and awards the tender to the lowest bidder.